San Jose State Spartans: Hockey

-Founded in 1990, the San Jose State men's ice hockey team garnered one PCHA Division ll championship (1992) and four PCHA Division l championship titles (1993, 1994, 1995, and 1997), before withdrawing from the PCHA and becoming an independent American Collegiate Hockey Association (ACHA) Division ll team in 1998.
+Founded in 1990, the San Jose State men's ice hockey team garnered one PCHA Division ll championship (1992) and four PCHA Division l championship titles (1993, 1994, 1995 and 1997), before withdrawing from the PCHA and becoming an independent American Collegiate Hockey Association (ACHA) Division ll team in 1998.
 SJSU won one additional PCHA Division 1 title as a non-member in 2017.

-In 1992, the team went undefeated, finishing the season with a 17-0 record.

-The team finished 26-1-1 (18-0-1 at home) in 2006, and went undefeated through 42 consecutive home games from 2004–2007.
+In 1992, the team went undefeated, finishing the season with a 17–0 record.
+The team finished 26-1-1 (18-0-1 at home) in 2006, and went undefeated through 42 consecutive home games from 2004 to 2007.

 The SJSU hockey team has qualified for the ACHA national championship tournament nine times, finishing as high as 10th in 2010.

-San Jose State hosted the 2011 ACHA national tournament.
+In 2011, SJSU hosted the ACHA national tournament.
+More recently, the team qualified for the Pac-8 tournament in 2019, 2020 and 2023.

-San Jose State's men's ice hockey team posted 26 consecutive winning seasons from 1991–2017.
+The San Jose State men's ice hockey team posted 26 consecutive winning seasons from 1991 to 2017.

 Judo

 The San Jose State judo program was established in 1937 to help train police cadets.
 In 1940, sophomore biology major Yosh Uchida was hired as the student coach.
 The program was disbanded during World War II, and reestablished in 1946 upon Uchida's return to the college.

 In the late 1940s and early 1950s, Uchida and University of California, Berkeley coach Henry Stone established rules to allow their students to compete with each other, including a weight class system.
-Uchida and Stone convinced the Amateur Athletic Union to sanction judo as a sport, and San Jose State hosted the first AAU national championship in 1953.
+Uchida and Stone persuaded the Amateur Athletic Union to sanction judo as a sport, and San Jose State hosted the first AAU national championship in 1953.

-In 1962, the Spartans won the first National Collegiate Judo Championship.
-They would continue to dominate the event to the present day, winning 50 National Collegiate Judo Association (NCJA) men's team championship titles and 23 NCJA women's team championship titles between 1962 and 2022.
+In 1962, the Spartans won the inaugural National Collegiate Judo Championship.
+They would continue to dominate the event to the present day, winning 52 National Collegiate Judo Association (NCJA) men's team championship titles and 26 NCJA women's team championship titles between 1962 and 2024.

-In 2005, alumnus and coach Mike Swain announced the establishment of the Swain Scholarship, the first full athletic scholarship in judo at an American university.
+In 2005, SJSU alumnus and head coach Mike Swain announced the establishment of the Swain Scholarship, the first full athletic scholarship in judo at an American university.
 In 2008, the SJSU judo program was named one of six National Training Sites by USA Judo.